Last updated: June 2026. We regularly update this based on the flights we take, and feed in the latest expert advice.

 1. Choosing the best flight time to minimise jet lag

-When planning travel across time zones with a baby or toddler, timing your flight strategically can make a difference in reducing jet lag.
+When planning travel across time zones with a baby or toddler, timing your flight strategically can make a real difference.
 Experts generally recommend daytime flights for westward travel (e.g. UK to North America), and overnight flights for eastward travel (e.g. UK to Asia), so that your child sleeps in line with the new destination’s night.

-It’s also suggested that flights landing in the afternoon or early evening local time are ideal, as they allow families to stay awake until bedtime and start fresh the next day.
+Flights landing in the afternoon or early evening local time are considered ideal, as they allow families to stay awake until a reasonable bedtime and start fresh the next day.

-I found our night flight back to the UK went really smoothly, and while the daytime flight took more work, R’s naps fell in line with his usual routine.
+I found our night flight back to the UK also went really smoothly.
+While the daytime flight took more work, R’s naps fell in line with his usual routine once we got the arrival timing right.

 Don’t forget to request a bassinet – more info on that in our flying with babies guide.
 This is a must if you can, and even better if you can pair it with a CoziGo to create a dark nap pod.